ShrideviReddy/Portfolio/index.md

 ---
 ## Deep Learning

+### Recreating Medical Images
+Medical imaging data sets are often imbalanced as pathologic findings are  sgenerally rare, which introducesignificant challenges when training deep learning models, but using deep learning can help.
+Deep learning is so adept at image work that some AI scientists are using neural networks to create medical images, not just read them.
+Generative models like Autoencoder, Variational Autoencoder and GAN use patterns learned from real scans to create synthetic versions of CT or MRI images.
+The data can be randomly generated and endlessly diverse, allowing researchers to access large volumes of necessary data without any concerns around patient privacy or consent.
+Such a strategy could significantly reduce of enough data.

+---

 ### Variational Autoencoder Performance Analysis

 This is my complete implementation of Variational Autoenocder (VAE) and the impact of hyperparameter tuning on VAE performance using MNIST and CelebA dataset